-- Level 1: Quoted prices (unadjusted) or identical assets or liabilities in active markets that the entity has the ability to access as of the measurement date: - Level 2: Significant other observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data; and - Level 3: Significant unobservable inputs that reflect a reporting entity's own assumptions that market participants would use in pricing an asset or liability.
+- Level 1: Quoted prices (unadjusted) or identical assets or liabilities in active markets that the entity has the ability to access as of the measurement date; - Level 2: Significant other observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data; and - Level 3: Significant unobservable inputs that reflect a reporting entity's own assumptions that market participants would use in pricing an asset or liability.

 The fair values of securities available for sale are determined by obtaining quoted prices on nationally recognized exchanges (Level 1 inputs) or matrix pricing, which is a mathematical technique widely used in the industry to value debt securities without relying exclusively on quoted prices for the specific securities but rather by relying on the securities' relationship to other benchmark quoted securities (Level 2 inputs).
-The common stock warrant liability has been valued using the Black-Scholes option pricing model, the inputs of which are more fully described in Note 11 to the financial statements.
+The common stock warrant liability has been valued using the Black-Scholes option pricing model, the inputs of which are more fully described in Note 13 to the financial statements.

 Cash and cash equivalents, other current assets, accounts payable and other accrued liabilities are reflected in the balance sheet at their estimated fair values primarily due to their short-term nature.

-The following table presents information about assets and liabilities recorded at fair value on a recurring basis as of March 31, 2014 and December 31, 2013 on the Company's Balance Sheets:
+There were no transfers of assets or liabilities between Level 1 and Level 2 and no transfers in or out of Level 3 during the nine months ended September 30, 2014.
+The following table presents information about assets and liabilities recorded at fair value on a recurring basis as of September 30, 2014 and December 31, 2013 on the Company's Balance Sheets:

-Quoted Prices

-Total Fair Value on the Balance In Active Markets For Identical Assets /Liabilities Significant Other Observable Inputs Significant Unobservable Inputs

-A Sheet (Level 1) (Level 2) (Level 3)

-Assets: As of March 31, 2014

-Short-term investments available for sale Bonds - corporate issuances \$ 47,255,487 \$ 47,255,487

-As of December 31, 2013

-Short-term investments available for sale Bonds - corporate issuances \$ 37,156,381 \$ 37,156,381 \$

-Liabilities:

-As of March 31, 2014

-Common stock warrant liability \$ \$ \$ \$

-As of December 31, 2013

-Common stock warrant liability \$ 3,026 \$ 3,026
+Total Fair Value on the Balance Sheet Quoted Prices In Active Markets For Identical Assets /Liabilities (Level 1) Significant Other Observable Inputs (Level 2) Uı Significant nobservable Inputs (Level 3) Assets: Recurring items as of September 30, 2014 Short-term investments available for sale Bonds - corporate issuances \$ 39,047,820 \$ 39,047,820 \$ \$ Non-recurring items as of September 30, 2014 In-process research and development \$ 25,801,728 \$ \$ \$ 25,801,728 Goodwill \$ 1,976,101 \$ \$ \$ 1,976,101 Recurring items as of December 31, 2013 Short-term investments available for sale Bonds - corporate issuances \$ 37,156,381 \$ 37,156,381 \$ \$ Liabilities: Recurring items as of September 30, 2014 Common stock warrant liability \$ 398,044 \$ \$ \$ 398,044 Earnout milestone liability \$ 13,877,659 \$ \$ \$ 13,877,659 As of December 31, 2013 Common stock warrant liability \$ 3,026 \$ \$ \$ 3,026